yoda66/MAAS/README.md

 * Any single gitlab runner can be deployed native to the operating system itself, or even within a Docker container.
 * To achieve your goals, it is likely that you will require different deployed O/S platforms as gitlab runners servicing the CI/CD jobs.

+## What is a GitLab Runner?

+ A gitlab runner is a software agent installed on a different server from the GitLab server.
+The GitLab Runner receives instructions from the GitLab server in regards to which jobs to run.
+Each deployed runner must be registered with the GitLab server.

+ A gitlab runner will use a **runner executor** which is essentially the environment within which a gitlab job is executed.
+There are a number of different executors you can choose including but not limited to:
+ * Shell
+ * PowerShell
+ * Docker
+ * Virtual Box
+ * Docker

+In our **MAAS** architecture, we choose the shell environment for runner execution.
+On a Linux operating system, this is **/bin/bash** whereas in a Windows environment, this is **PowerShell**.

 ## Roadmap
 If you have ideas for releases in the future, it is a good idea to list them in the README.